parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 ### TLSv1 Support in Go
 Look for [VersionTLS10][tlsv1-gh] and `VersionSSL30`[^sslv3] in Go code to see support for TLSv1.0 or SSLv3.
-Use this simple Semgrep rule (https://semgrep.dev/s/parsiya:blog-2022-03-go-tlsv1) to find these hotspots and even automagically
+Use this simple Semgrep rule (https://semgrep.dev/s/parsiya:blog-2022-03-go-tlsv1) to find these hot spots and even automagically
 {{< xref path="/post/2021/2021-10-24-semgrep-autofix" text="fix them" >}}.